 The large majority of NRAs, which have already set rules regarding migration and copper switch-off set those rules for in a market analysis procedure.15 countries (BE, CY, CZ, EE, ES, FR, GR, HR, HU, IT, LU, PL, PT, SI, SK) out of 20 total).
-In the same year the rules were updated in France and in Greece.
+In 2023 the rules were updated in France and in Greece.
 In 2024 the rules were also updated in Czech Republic and Italy.
 The rules in Portugal are being discontinued according to the latest market analysis (published in 2023) and in Croatia the NRA rules have been integrated into the new law for electronic communications (in force since 2022).

 In 4 countries the rules were set independently from the market analysis procedure (IE, MT, NO, SE).
 In 2021, during the market analysis review, the Danish NRA decided instead of imposing SMP remedies to bind the SMPO to its commitment that also includes a procedure for the shutdown of copper connections.
-In 2023, the NRA published the first rules in Ireland.
+In Ireland, in 2023 the NRA published its framework for the SMPO to transition from Legacy to Modern Infrastructure for markets in which an operator has been found to have SMP in relevant markets.
+This framework is therefore intrinsically linked to any market analysis in which an operator was found to have SMP.
 In Sweden, the rules were set by the SMPO and were updated in 2022.
 In Norway the latest change to the SMPO obligation to maintain the copper network until September 2025, is the NRA's decision in 2022 pertaining the closure of "empty exchanges" that are no longer in use.
-In Malta, the NRA established a procedure in 2022 requiring the SMPO to inform it on a case-by-case basis for each switch-off area.

-&lt;sup>19 In total, 20 Countries were asked to answer the questions related to section 5 of the report, based on their response to the question whether the NRA has already set rules regarding migration and copper switch-off above.
+&lt;sup>20 In total, 20 Countries were asked to answer the questions related to section 5 of the report, based on their response to the question whether the NRA has already set rules regarding migration and copper switch-off above.